-According to the 2011 Census the largest religion/belief held in the city is Christian (52.5%), followed by no religion (31%), Muslim (7.7%) and no religion stated (6.8%).

-Few service impact assessments have detailed any disproportionate impacts in this area.
+Religion/Belief Impact on Staff ○ Yes ● No Impact on Customers ○ Yes ● No Details of impact According to the 2011 Census the largest re (52.5%), followed by no religion (31%), Musl Few service impact assessments have detai area. led any disproportionate impacts in this

-Appendix

-Sexual Orientation
+S Sexual Orientation

-Impact on Staff Impact on Cus stomers
+Impact on Staff Impact on Customers

-○ Yes • No ○ Yes ○ No
+C > Yes No \bigcirc Yes O No

-Details of impact
+Details of in mpact

-• oximately 5 to 7% of people identify ugh we do not have more local

-• cely to have a similar proportion of ge, so approximately 28,000 to 38,000
+nationally a information people who people.
+The he Community Knowledge Profiles note that approximately s ationally as LGB (lesbian, gay or bi-sexual), although we do formation.
+We estimate though that Sheffield is likely to have eople who identify as LGB+ as the national average, so apple eople.
+The proportion of younger people Identifying as LGB+ ational average. we do not ha to have a sin so approxima ave more loc nilar proport ately 28,000 cal tion of to 38,000

-Overall, across the Council, in People, Place, Resources or PPC we do not think there will be a negative disproportionate impact for LGB+ people, but information on our service users in this area is limited.
+• Overall, across the Council, in People, Place, Resources or PPC we do not think there will be a negative disproportionate impact for LGB+ people, but information on our service users in this area is limited.
 In the past year we have integrated appropriate monitoring into key areas like social care.
 Further monitoring will be undertaken as part of individual EIAs to assess this as appropriate.

-people.
-The proportion of younger people Identifying as LGB+ is usually higher than the national average.

-In Resources there is no evidence to suggest that assessing CTS based on 77% of Council Tax liability has had a greater or lesser impact on customers purely because of their sexual orientation.
+• In Resources there is no evidence to suggest that assessing CTS based on 77% of Council Tax liability has had a greater or lesser impact on customers purely because of their sexual orientation.

 Gender Reassignment (Transgender)

-· · ,

-Impact on Staff Impact on C ustomers
+h mpact on § Staff Impa act on Cust omers

-○ Yes O No O Yes ○ No
+C) Yes O No ΟY 0 No

-Details of impact
+C Details of in mpact

-There are nationally approximately 0.6% of the population that are trans, and so we

-would expect there to similar numbers in Sheffield, which equates to 3,300 people.
+There are nationally approximately 0.6% of the population that are trans, and so we would expect there to similar numbers in Sheffield, which equates to 3,300 people.

-Overall, across the Council in People Place, Resources or PPC we do not think there will be negative disproportionate impact on trans people.
+• Overall, across the Council in People Place, Resources or PPC we do not think there will be negative disproportionate impact on trans people.
 However, we do not have enough monitoring information about our service users in a lot of services, so further monitoring will be undertaken as part of individual EIAs to assess impact as relevant and appropriate.